awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Important**
 Starting with 1\.15, Amazon EKS no longer tags the VPC containing your cluster\.
 Subnets within the VPC of your cluster are still tagged\.
-VPC tags will not be modified on existing cluster upgrades to 1\.15\.
+VPC tags are not modified on existing cluster updates to 1\.15\.
 For more information about VPC tagging, see [VPC tagging requirement](network_reqs.md#vpc-tagging)\.

 **Important**